VoiNetwork/governance/Proposal Submissions/NodeInstaller/NodeInstaller_ipaleka_20230921.md

 For the advanced users, a configuration file can be created and the installer will pull the data from it.

-It is expected that the proposer and the Foundation agree upon security measures that should take place in the software.
-The content is probably out of scope in this phase.
+### Monitoring
+The shape and types of information that are going to be monitored and presented to the users will be defined in a discussion among Voi community members.
+Each information type will get a related entry in the app's settings window, while the community task will be to define the initial set that is presented by default.

+Whenever a user opens the app, all the information from all the network computers will be fetched and rendered in real-time through the app's client which will be bidirectionally communicating with the deployed backend.

 # Expected Impact & Outcomes for the Voi Community
 All the Node installation issues Voi users are facing will be redirected and resolved in the installer GitHub.
 If there exists a problem with some Node version installation on some OS, then that problem has to be analyzed and fixed for the installer purposes in the installer code/repository.
 Sometimes the bug will be redirected as an issue further to the Node package builders, sometimes a new version of the code will take place or only a hard-coded bypass will be added for the OS and/or node version, but it is expected that in most cases a simple link to self-explanatory installer code part will be enough for the reporter to get a grasp on their problem.

 After a while, a Voi Node install should become a process stress-wise and expertise-wise comparable to a new address creation.

+It is expected that the app will become a primary monitoring tool for every node runner.
+The logs and screenshots from it may become a primary tool for sharing node error or success information between people.

 In case of some emergency or testing requirements, and by developing some quite rudimentary additional code using providers' API, in a couple of minutes, the Foundation will be able to power up a few hundred nodes (or a few thousand).
 After a few hours or a few days, they can be destroyed with a very small total cost.

 # Technical Approach

+## Installer
 There are two aspects of the installer software.
 The first consists of gathering information and installation tweaks for the major OSes.
 In that phase the Node installation will be tested probably on Debian testing, Ubuntu LTS 22.04, CentOS Linux, Oracle Linux, openSUSE Leap, Alpine, Mac OS Ventura, and Microsoft Windows 11.

 In parallel, the GUI and CLI installer software will be developed using Python and Tkinter.
 Tkinter, obviously, aesthetically isn't a state-of-the-art GUI toolkit, but it is being shipped with Python and it has an almost consistent look across various OSes - that makes it the preferable choice for this phase.
 Once the project matures, the community is of course free to port the installer software to some more attractive toolkit, but that's out of the scope of this proposal.

 The engine that runs the Node software deployment and installation is Ansible.

+## Monitor
+The installer and monitor (frontend) applications will be developed together in Python and Tkinter.
+Therefore, they will share the same repository and the app name.
+It is yet to be decided whether the app will be branded as "Installer and Monitor" or by using a single term (like "Monitor", "Watcher", ...).

+The monitor backend application will be developed as a separate project with its own dedicated repository.
+The app's installer will take care of the backend installation on each of the network computers, as well as of opening a required port on the host.
+The backend application will power up a Daphne WebSocket server that will bidirectionally communicate with the monitor frontend.

 # Define Success
 Success would be a successful installation of the Voi Node software conducted by the installer on 95% of the OSes listed on the front page of https://distrowatch.com/, as well as on the last two versions of Mac OS and Microsoft Windows.

-A kind of non-measurable success would be that the installer GitHub repository becomes the main issue tracker for Voi Node installation problems.
+A kind of non-measurable success would be that the installer GitHub repository becomes the main issue tracker for Voi Node installation and monitoring problems.

 # Concerns
 Is Voi *the next thing* in the crypto world or not?
 That represents the main concern for this installer.
 Of course, Voi can reach the next thing status completely based on its community enthusiasm and in that case installer like this one won't be needed.

 Some people can contemplate that the installer can be a too powerful tool in the hands of bad actors.
 The answer is: bring them rather sooner than later!

+It is expected that the proposer and the Foundation agree upon security measures that should take place in the software.
+The content is probably out of scope in this phase.

 # Prerequisite
 New hardware for the development should probably be purchased in order to test such software without frustration.
-It is expected that a few hundred OS installations in virtual environments take place during development and testing, while at least a few dozen needs to be provisioned on a daily basis.
+It is expected that a few hundred OS installations in virtual environments take place during development and testing, while at least a few dozen need to be provisioned on a daily basis.

 # Project Longevity
 The software will be developed and administrated by the proposer during the first year.
 No matter of actual success of the project, it is expected that the maintenance continues afterwards.

 # Project Length